Pressures for using the developer's solicitor

 Potential conflicts of interest and their impact

-This misalignment of interests might lead to a less vigorous negotiation on aspects such as the purchase price or snagging list issues.
-Moreover, if problems arise after purchase, a solicitor with closer ties to the developer might not advocate as strongly for your interests.
+If problems arise after purchase, a solicitor with closer ties to the developer might not advocate as strongly for your interests.

-Issues with non-compliance with planning regulations
+Issues of non-compliance with planning regulations

 Another risk involves oversight of planning permission and building regulations.
 New build conveyancing requires meticulous review of numerous legal aspects, including planning permissions and restrictive covenants.
-A solicitor aligned with the developer might not scrutinize these details with your best interest in mind.
+There is the task of having to arrange NHBC inspections.

+A solicitor aligned with the developer might not scrutinise these details with your best interest in mind.
 This oversight can lead to future legal complications, especially if the property does not comply with local planning regulations or if restrictive covenants impact your use of the property.
-Buyers should be cautious and consider whether their solicitor will thoroughly address these critical issues.

-How to choose the right solicitor for your new build purchase
+How to choose the right solicitor for your new build

 Assessing a solicitor's experience with new builds

-When purchasing a new build property, the expertise of your solicitor plays a pivotal role.
+When purchasing a new build property, the expertise of your solicitor plays a major role.
 You, as a buyer, should focus on a solicitor's familiarity with new build homes and their unique legal challenges.
-Experience in this niche ensures they can handle complexities like build warranties or land registry issues specific to new builds.

 Check their track record in handling new build purchases and their knowledge of relevant processes, such as arranging NHBC inspections.